-Key man insurance sometimes called key man life insurance or key person life insurance is a critical type of insurance for business owners.
+Key man life insurance sometimes called, simply, key man insurance or key person life insurance is a critical type of insurance for business owners.

 If you own a business and have one or more employees that generate the majority of the revenue for your business, key man insurance should be part of your overall risk control strategy.